7+ Best Hostels in Vienna/Wien Under $25

 If you are in Vienna to hit the bars, you might want to consider booking a hostel close to the cool 7th District, Neubau.

-You can work out a hostel’s district location by looking at the middle two numbers so if the code says 1020, the accommodation is in the 2nd District, Leopoldstadt.
+You can work out a hostel’s district location by looking at the middle two numbers, so if the code says 1020, the accommodation is in the 2nd District, Leopoldstadt.

 Public Transport in Vienna

-Uber also runs in the city and taxis are widely available.
+Uber also runs in the city, and taxis are widely available.
 You can also pick up an e-scooter on the street (once you download the app) to get to your next destination faster.

-» You may also like: our popular post on things to do in Vienna
+You may also like our popular post on things to do in Vienna.

 Vienna Hostels/Wien Hostels

-Personally, I feel guests have a right to this for free.
+I feel guests have a right to this for free.

-Many of the advertised hostels in Vienna aren’t actually hostels.
-We have selected affordable accommodation which has private, shared dorms and some kind of social space as to us, that is what hostel travel is all about.
+We have selected affordable accommodation with private, shared dorms and some social space; that is what hostel travel is all about.

 Wombats City Hostel Naschmarkt $$ – Top Rated on Hostelworld